 This work is a key part of our initiative to define, deliver, and certify dynamic and assured communications services across automated networks worldwide.

 Today’s SD-WAN market shares similarities to the early days of the Carrier Ethernet (CE) market before standardization and certification took hold.
-There is lot of excitement about performance/price advantages and greater flexibility—but there is also a huge need for education and alignment on terminology to increase market efficiencies.
+There is a lot of excitement about performance/price advantages and greater flexibility—but there is also a huge need for education and alignment on terminology to increase market efficiencies.

 Standardization will enable all industry stakeholders to use the same vocabulary when buying, selling, and delivering SD-WAN services.
 And we expect standardization will help accelerate SD-WAN market growth.
 This is exactly how MEF drove creation of today’s $80+ billion global CE market.